lmispagel/Automotive-Data-Analysis-SQL-Project/README.md

 Based on the analysis, three core solutions emerge to reverse this trajectory: reducing average shipping times, as faster delivery directly correlates with higher customer satisfaction scores; leveraging those improved scores to rebuild the company's reputation and attract new customers by signaling greater reliability; and using stronger ratings as a marketing asset to drive customer growth, increase net revenue, and achieve greater quarter-over-quarter stability.

 Please Note: Outputs extracted from queries were across 3 tables with over 1000 rows per table.
-To see output images refer to "Automotive-Data-Analysis-SQL-Project.pdf"
+To see output images refer to "Automotive Data Analysis SQL Project.pdf"